- Type of qualification

 Structure of the Bachelor of Nursing

 The Bachelor of Nursing is a parts-based qualification.
-That means you must complete the first part and meet some requirements, before moving to the second, etc. There are three parts in total.
+That means you must complete the first part before moving to the second, etc. There are 3 parts in total.

-Classroom sessions as well as clinical experiences may need to be undertaken outside of normal semester times and/or over the summer period.
-Travel to clinical placements will be required.
+Classroom sessions and clinical experiences may need to be undertaken outside of normal semester times and/or over the summer period.
+Travel to clinical placements will be required, and is at your own expense.

 Typical pattern for the Bachelor of Nursing